 But before you can take your DIY bushcraft pack on an adventure, you have to make it.
 This is where many of us struggle.

 Some of our toughest fabrics weigh upwards of 10 oz/yd² or more.
-For the average home sewing machine, this can be quite the challenge.
+For the average home sewing machine, this can be quite a challenge.

 But don't sweat!
 In this article, we'll highlight four things you can do to help get the best results when sewing thick, heavy fabrics with your home machine.